Independent Contractor vs Employee: Which One Are You?

 Point No. 4: Integration

 Exactly how to determine such integration is not expressly laid out.
-The CRA's publication seems to treat this point as a summary category, calling for a review of the other three factors first.
+The CRA's publication seems to treat this point in broad summary terms.

 One obvious way of “proving” integration to your own commercial activities is to have multiple clients.
 The contractor who only has one client makes it too easy for others to perceive his relationship with that client as employer/employee—not to mention that having just a single client puts your small business in danger of being declared a personal services corporation by the CRA.